false live

 What is a weight loss plateau (and how to break through it)

-What's important to remember is that hitting a plateau doesn't mean you're doing something wrong.
-And it certainly doesn't mean you should give up.
+No matter where you are on your weight loss journey, you may hit a plateau at some point along the way.
+Weight loss plateaus are a common frustration, but it's important to remember that hitting a plateau doesn't mean you're doing something wrong.
+And it certainly doesn't mean you should give up on your goals.

 What is a weight loss plateau?